abhishekjha1907/HRDataAnalyticsProject/README.md

 HR Data Analysis Project

-Developed Data Analytics Insights Dashboard from HR Data provided by HR from Atliq Technologies.
+Developed Data Insights Dashboard from Data provided by HR from Atliq Technologies.
 It is a real Data Set, the dashboard focuses on -
 1. People Working Preference - WFH, HWFH,
 2. Sick Leave Percentage by date